la2050/challenge/_2020/learn/book-club-for-kids-podcast-a-project-of-community-partners.md

   will directly participate in podcast tapings with another Angelenos; 1800 in the audience at live events.
 Additionally, we estimate the number of downloads of LA2050 podcast episodes to top 420,000.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  Access Books has been building school libraries in Southern California for decades.
+They are assisting us to identify public schools that would like us to record on campus with their students.
+We will be providing books to students and school libraries.

+  The LA Public Library (LAPL) has approved Book Club for Kids to tape episodes at branches across the city under their “performer” program.
+They’ve also distributed Book Club for Kids bookmarks and will distribute a new LA2020 “LA is the Best Place for Bookworms!” bookmark.
+LAPL also helped publicize our recent taping at the Studio City branch on its website, on social media, and with printed materials.

+  Cal Poly Pomona researchers will study how the podcast can influence reading habits, using surveys and focus groups, sharing findings..
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings